Luke 4:28 | White Hot Wrath

 8 Bear fruits in keeping with repentance.
 And do not begin to say to yourselves, ‘We have Abraham as our father.’
 For I tell you, God is able from these stones to raise up children for Abraham.
 9 Even now the axe is laid to the root of the trees.
 Every tree therefore that does not bear good fruit is cut down and thrown into the fire.”
 Luke 3:8-9 ESV

 Jesus wants the people to understand that God is in the business of saving all of humanity not just a single culture or a single people.
-Racism has not part in God’s kingdom.
+If you will not listen to the truths and facts then just like all unreasonable people you miss out on what could be.
 God is in the business of saving those who would humble themselves and follow him.

 28 Therefore let it be known to you that this salvation of God has been sent to the Gentiles; they will listen.”
 Acts 28:28 ESV